-Chalk downland is home to some of our rarest flowers.
+The species rich chalk downland of Calstone and Cherhill Downs is home to some of our rarest wildflowers.

 Cowslips and the diminutive deep blue chalk milkwort are two of the first flowers to appear in the spring.

 Look out also for early purple orchid, the first of the orchids to appear.
 If you are incredibly lucky you may see the burnt tip orchid on the western downs.
 They are difficult to find as they are low growing and usually in single numbers.

 Late June is the best time for the majority of the orchids with common spotted, lesser and greater butterfly, fragrant, bee and pyramidal orchids all present.

 Summer sees a mass of chalk grassland flowers including field scabious, knapweeds and round-headed rampion as well as many more.